 A blend of ink, watercolour and a slight etched quality in shading plays with craft, ingredient quality and to some degree a sense of legacy, while content and concept, which resolves around animals wanting their fruit back, and characterised by some aggressive faces and postures, feels thoroughly contemporary.

 This layers Absolut Botanik with a subtle story component, presumably to be expanded upon throughout campaign work, and draws a more unique and adult personality from the often light and playful qualities associated with watercolour.

 The illustrations are well-rendered with some good pen and ink shading, and a lovely use of bright but earthy watercolour and texture.
 These share a concept, are aesthetically pleasing and grounded by clear communicative intentions.
-They appear to take some of their cues from Absolut’s popular and fleeting limited edition ranges, but makes a clear connection with the craft, quality and permanence associated with Absolut Vodka through type, proportion of type, the use of space, bottle shape and its clear glass.
+They appear to take some of their cues from Absolut’s popular and fleeting limited edition ranges, but makes a clear connection with the craft, quality and permanence associated with Absolut Vodka through type and its proportions, the use of space, bottle shape and its clear glass.

 What do you think of Bold Inc’s work for Absolut Botanik?
 Share your thoughts in the comment section below or get the conversation started on Twitter.

 If you liked this then you may also like: